julien-boudry/Condorcet/Docs/ApiReferences/Tools_Randomizers_ArrayRandomizer Class/public Tools_Randomizers_ArrayRandomizer--__construct.md

 #### **seed:** *`Random\Randomizer|string|null`*
-If null, will use a cryptographivcally secure randomier.
+If null, will use a cryptographically secure randomizer.